Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

  - Every night at midnight, the spirits of dead adventurers rise up out of the church graveyard, forming a silent procession as they walk the road toward [[Castle Ravenloft]].
 (See "March of the Dead" in the "Special Events" section at the chapter's end.)

 Funeral for the Burgomaster.
-If the characters bring Kolyan Indirovich's body to the church, Donavich presses the characters into helping him bury the bur­ gomaster in the cemetery (area E6) at dawn.
-During the burial, Donavich offers prayers to the Morning­ lord in exchange for Kolyan Indirovich's deliverance from [[Barovia]].
+If the characters bring Kolyan Indirovich's body to the church, Donavich presses the characters into helping him bury the burgomaster in the cemetery (area E6) at dawn.
+During the burial, Donavich offers prayers to the Morninglord in exchange for Kolyan Indirovich's deliverance from [[Barovia]].

 Once Kolyan is put in the ground, Donavich suggests that [[Ireena]] be taken as far from [[Castle Ravenloft]] as possible.
 He proposes that the characters take her to the [[Abbey of Saint Markovia]] in [[Krezk]] (chapter 8) or, failing that, the fortified town of [[Vallaki]] (chapter 5).
 Donavich is unaware that the abbey, once a bastion of good, has become a den of evil.